 I could talk about SZA and her amazing album Ctrl all day, but I’ll save it for another time.
-When the album first came out, “Love Galore” and “The Weekend” were on replay, but when I saw an instagram video of Keke Palmer dancing to this song, I got so hooked on it.
-I hope she makes a video for this, and when she does I’ll update this.
-I just love seeing dark-skinned women in the music industry succeeding, and again; representation matters so much.
+When the album first came out, “Love Galore” and “The Weekend” were on replay, but when I saw an Instagram video of Keke Palmer dancing to this song, I got so hooked on it.
+I just love seeing dark-skinned women in the music industry succeed, and again; representation matters so much.

 10. Ameriie – Talkin’ To Me

-First off, just know that the two i’s in her name is not a typo, that is her name in real life, and is now her stage name.
-I worn out her album All I Have when I younger, and memorized every song.
+I worn-out her album All I Have when I was younger, and memorized every song.
 Ameriie’s music is so pure and fresh to me and I miss her music playing on the radio.
-However, you can catch her on her YouTube channel, Books Beauty Ameriie.
+However, you can catch her on her YouTube channel.
 Not only is she one of my favorite R&B artists, but I can go to her for book reviews and beauty tips.